DhivyarackshanaSridharan/INFR3120-Fall25-Project/README.md

 Responsibilities:
 Tested all CRUD operations end-to-end
 Helped identify and resolve bugs
-Prepared the application for deployment (Render, Netlify, Vercel) Recorded and edited team demo video
+Prepared the application for deployment (Render) Recorded and edited team demo video
 Presented dashboard and deployment process
 Documented deployment steps and project testing